Sharon Lia Robinson (Sharonah Robinson)

 Between 1973-1977, I wrote essays and poetry for Sister! a Los Angeles feminist newspaper.

-Between 1974-1979, I connected with several Jungian therapists, and attended Jungian seminars in Los Angeles, California, in New Haven, Connecticut and Cambridge, Mass.
-The process of Jungian psychology became an important experience for helping me to discern my authentic self.
-I began to feel more self-validation in my creative writings.
+Between 1974-1979, the process of Jungian psychology became an important experience for helping me to discern my authentic self.
+During those years I met with Jungian therapists and attended Jungian seminars in Los Angeles, California, in New Haven, Connecticut and Cambridge, Mass.
+I began to feel more self-validation in my creative writing.

-During this time, I began to focus on my poems, creative dance and short stories, rather than journalism.
+During this time, I began to focus on my poems, creative dance and stories.

-In 1977, I discovered the poetry of Paul Eluard and other writers.
-I began to feel that I am more of an artist than a political activist.
+In 1977, I discovered the poetry of Paul Eluard and other artists at the home of my poet friend, David Cumberland (David Johnson).
+Encouraged by David, I began to discover my authentic calling to be an artist.
 I began to see myself more strongly in that light.

-In 1978, having been accepted into the theater program at Goddard/Cambridge School for Social Change, I moved to Somerville, Massachusetts.
-My graduate work there focused on writing plays and poetry to empower full-figured women and to heal my own self-image.
-I also studied Middle Eastern dance and began to perform and teach.
-In 1984, I completed my Master’s Degree in Theatre and Creative Dance.
+In 1978, having been accepted into the the Theater Project of the Goddard-Cambridge Graduate Program in Social Change, Cambridge, Massachusetts, I moved to the Cambridge area.
+My graduate work in the theater program there focused on writing experimental plays and poetry.
+I also studied Middle Eastern and creative dance and began to perform and teach dance.

-My archives are in The Schlesinger Women’s History Library, Radcliffe College, under my pen name, Sharonah Robinson.
-The collection there includes the early drafts of Shadow on a Tightrope; my 1984 Master’s project (Three Plays and Notes on Dance); poems, short stories, journal notes and DVDs.
+My archives are in Schlesinger Library, Radcliffe College, under my pen name, Sharonah Robinson.
+The collection there includes the early drafts of Shadow on a Tightrope; my 1984 Master’s project (Three Plays and Notes on Dance), along with my poems, stories, miscellaneous notes and films.

-I also donated to Radcliffe a copy of Esalen Journey (1986-1987), the journal I wrote during my four month stay at Esalen Institute.
+I have also donated to Radcliffe Esalen Journey (1986-1987), the journal I wrote during my four month stay at Esalen Institute.
 I continue to donate more of my writings to this collection, with gratitude that my work has “a safe home.”

-In 1995, I traveled to India on a spiritual pilgrimage to visit the of Avator Meher Baba Center.
+In 1995, I traveled to India on a spiritual pilgrimage to visit the Avatar Meher Baba Center.
 I went to Meher Baba’s tomb and visited with His close disciples.
 After this journey, I began to exhibit my visual art and to reclaim that creative aspect in my life.

 I have collaborated throughout the years with photographers to document my life.
-Beginning in 1997, (and ongoing), I collaborated with photographer Steven R. Johnson on Rubenesque Landscape, with photography by Steven and poetry by me.
-We have shown this collection in galleries and art centers, including Edge of the Sea Gallery and Centrum/Port Townsend, Washington.
+Beginning in 1997, I collaborated with photographer Steven R. Johnson on Rubenesque Landscape, with photography by Steven and poetry by me.
+We have shown this collection in galleries and art centers, including Metropolis Gallery/Seattle, Edge of the Sea Gallery and Centrum/Port Townsend, Washington.